maxwhenderson/maxhendersondotcom/content/about.md

 slug = "about"
 +++

-Originally from Miami, FL, born to German/Cuban parents, I learned to code as a child.
-I then moved to Indiana where I double-majored in Computer Science and Electrical Engineering at Rose-Hulman Institute of Technology in 2006.
-Subsequently, I moved to sunny California.
+Originally from Florida, and born to German/Cuban immigrants, I learned to love coding and the outdoors from an early age.
+I attended Cornell University, where I studied Applied Economics, while working as a software engineer.

-Together with James, I’ve started several startups.
-By far the most successful one was Firebase, which we started in 2011.
-We sold the company to Google in 2014, where we continued to work and grow the business.
-Firebase is now by far the largest platform for mobile and web app development in the world.
-It’s used by ~15% of all developers (rivaling iOS in terms of developer usage, as a comparison).
+Since then, I've held roles in engineering, product, sales, marketing, and finance, in industries ranging from healthcare to cloud infrastructure, and started several startups.
+As one of the early members of [Google Cloud](https://cloud.google.com), I've had the privilege of helping grow a business to $Bs in revenue.

-I left Google in December 2017 and am now focused on angel investing and philanthropy.
-I live in San Francisco, California, though I travel frequently.
+Most recently, I led Go-To-Market at [Firebase](https://firebase.google.com), which was founded by [James](https://twitter.com/jamestamplin) and [Andrew](https://startupandrew.com) in 2011, and sold to Google in 2014.
+Firebase is now the largest app development platform in the world, used by ~15% of all developers.

-Some of you may know my brother Tim, who writes about technology things much more frequently than I.
+I left Google in January 2019 and am now focused on consulting, angel investing, and travel, while looking for what's next.
+I live in San Francisco, California.